June 17, 2022

 Kenneth C. Gibbs, Esq., ably assists clients in resolving significant disputes, with particular expertise in construction and insurance-related matters.
 A source praised that he “has a broad knowledge of construction and is a very experienced mediator who is able to get parties to reach a reasoned resolution.”

-Robert A. Meyer, Esq., works to settle high-stakes antitrust disputes, malpractice suits and securities litigation.
+Robert A. Meyer, Esq., works to settle high-stakes securities litigation, antitrust disputes, professional malpractice suits and complex litigation.
 A source shared that he is “a very good listener, shows patience and doesn't rush things.
 He also brings good humor so it’s very hard for tensions to get high in his mediations.”
 Another shared that “he’s a strong and very experienced mediator.”

 Barbara A. Reeves, Esq., CEDS, is regularly called upon to settle litigation between entities in the media, technology and healthcare spaces.
 A source remarked that “she combines very strong subject matter expertise across a variety of topics with a deft ability to handle numerous and strong-willed counsel.”
 Another commented, “She is knowledgeable, well prepared and effective.”